 Eggen valued the time he spent with Forrest.
 “I know a lot of people, and I still haven’t met anybody to this day that has that sort of energy, that puts that out,” he said.
 “I don’t know how he does that, I don’t know where he gets it, that drive to be like that.”
 When Eggen set out on “Verses and Curses,” a spoken-word tour that made stops along the entire Eastern Seaboard with fellow veteran poets David Rose and Leo Jenkins, it occurred to him to invite Forrest along.

 “I don’t know these guys, and they’re going to be hanging out with each other, they already know each other,” said Eggen.
-“So I called up Forrest and was like, ‘Hey, do you want to ride in an RV with me and fuckin’ hang out with me for like 4 or 5 days?
+“So I called up Forrest and was like, ‘Hey, do you want to ride in an RV with me and fuckin’ hang out with me for like four or five days?
 I’ll get tatted by you and everything, dude — just come hang out with me.’”

 The poets met Forrest in New York, and he quickly became integral to the tour.
 “I think what we realized midway through is that Andre should have been part of it,” Eggen said.
 “He should have been part of the marquee, the names on the poster.
 Because he put in an equal amount of work and an equal amount of generating people to give a shit about it.”